 Victor Camargo

-At Carta Healthcare, I built ETL and NLP pipelines for clinical data, standardized heterogeneous sources into HL7- and FHIR-compliant formats, and integrated LLM-assisted extraction into registry workflows.
-At TripleTen, I mentor learners through end-to-end machine learning projects with a strong emphasis on evaluation rigor, failure analysis, and production-minded thinking.
+At Carta Healthcare, I owned clinical ETL and NLP pipelines with HL7/FHIR-aligned workflows and selective LLM-assisted extraction.
+At TripleTen, I mentor and review end-to-end machine learning projects with emphasis on evaluation rigor, failure analysis, and production-minded system design.

 Research